 There is something key in the process of collaborating with another individual: by focusing on the different skills of our partner we also support and balance our partner, instead of competing at the same tasks.
 We are different individuals after all.
 We all have different styles, experiences and backgrounds and this does not mean that one is better than the other.
 When collaborators are able to acknowledge their inner diversities, there is space for diversity of thinking, perspective, and knowledge.
 This is a safe space for creative freedom and mutual trust which inevitably take over the fear of competing with one another.
 Also, merging and separating at different phases of the work has helped me and my collaborators to keep identities and energies intact.

 The point is that your collaborator is not someone to be threatened by but someone who fosters a creative, receptive, ripe mindset in you and can help you develop it!
 When collaborators understand and trust one another deeply they can make great things or make great things happen!

 My latest collaboration with Silvia Salvia Limone has brought to life to a food article supported by a visual story which has been featured on Volume 1 of Table Magazine.
 We couldn’t be more proud of this project!

-Silvia and I, in collaboration with our colleague Antonella from Pinterest Clinic, have also developed a Masterclass on Visual Branding and Social Media Strategies, which will take place in London on 27th January 2019.
-I will write about this masterclass in another post but in the mean time please feel free to click here for more information.
+Silvia and I, in collaboration with our colleague Antonella from Pinterest Clinic, have also developed a Masterclass on Visual Branding and Social Media Strategies, which will took place in London on 27th January 2019 ( to click here for more information. ).